How is wine made?

 Sometimes cells need to obtain energy from sugar, but there is no oxygen present to complete cellular respiration.
 In this situation, cellular respiration can be anaerobic, occurring in the absence of oxygen.
 In this process, called fermentation, only the first step of respiration, glycolysis, occurs, producing two ATP; no additional ATP is produced.
 Therefore, the organism only obtains the two ATP molecules per glucose molecule from glycolysis.
 Compared to the 36-38 ATP produced under aerobic conditions, anaerobic respiration is not a very efficient process.
 Fermentation allows the first step of cellular respiration to continue and produce some ATP, even without oxygen.

 Yeast (single-celled eukaryotic organisms) perform alcoholic fermentation in the absence of oxygen.
-The products of alcoholic fermentation are ethyl alcohol (drinking alcohol) and carbon dioxide.
+The products of alcoholic fermentation are ethyl alcohol (drinking alcohol) and carbon dioxide gas.
 This process is used to make common food and drinks.
 For example, alcoholic fermentation is used to bake bread.
 The carbon dioxide bubbles allow the bread to rise and become fluffy.
 Meanwhile, the alcohol evaporates.
 In wine making, the sugars of grapes are fermented to produce wine.
+The sugars are the starting materials for glycolysis.

 Animals and some bacteria and fungi carry out lactic acid fermentation.
 Lactic acid is a waste product of this process.
 Our muscles perform lactic acid fermentation during strenuous exercise, since oxygen cannot be delivered to the muscles quickly enough.
 The buildup of lactic acid is believed to make your muscles sore after exercise.
 Bacteria that produce lactic acid are used to make cheese and yogurt.
 The lactic acid causes the proteins in milk to thicken.
 Lactic acid also causes tooth decay, because bacteria use the sugars in your mouth for energy.